 Emma Stone has worn every shade of auburn.
-Here, she wears a perfect example of Copper Auburn, which Mileti describes as "a copper color with a slightly brown base and a hint of gold."
+Here, she wears a perfect example of copper auburn, which Mileti describes as "a copper color with a slightly brown base and a hint of gold."
 It's a "more mellow sister to copper, the slightly saner cousin to burgundy."

 Just like any other hair color, there are different shades and levels of auburn.
 Here, Karen Gillan opts for a brown dye with red-gold undertones instead of a more fiery and undulating red shade.
-It is always a good idea to bring in photos and examples of the shade you're going for so you can avoid any miscommunication or disappointment in the end.
+It's always a good idea to bring in photos and examples of the shade you're going for so you can avoid any miscommunication or disappointment in the end.

-Brown base colors have a tendency to turn to blonde as their committed hair change, but copper auburn allows more time between salon visits by working with that chocolate toned base, instead of replacing it entirely.
+Brown base colors have a tendency to turn to blonde as their committed hair change, but copper auburn allows more time between salon visits by working with that chocolate-toned base, instead of replacing it entirely.
 You'll still have brighter ends, and they'll melt into your natural base seamlessly while fooling people into thinking that any regrowth is an effortless and intentionally blended color job.

-If you want to gradually make your way into auburn territory, going for more of a sun-kissed tone might be your best jumping off point.
+If you want to gradually make your way into auburn territory, going for more of a sun-kissed tone might be your best jumping-off point.
 Sun-kissed auburn is a "deeper more red base with lighter and less vibrant ends," Sanger says.
 "The main difference between them is the gloss/base color that adds the specific tone you want to see."